 At Manhattan College, participants have the opportunity to take the AP course for graduate credit at no additional cost, a great benefit of our Institute.

-If a participant chooses to take the course for graduate credit, they will receive three (3) graduate credits in education, a transcript after the course is completed, and a certificate upon completion of the course denoting 45 hours of professional development.
-Please be aware that consultants generally give projects to be completed after the week of the course to receive graduate credit for the course.
+If a participant chooses to take the course for graduate credit, he or she will receive three (3) graduate credits in education, a transcript after the course is completed, and a certificate upon completion of the course denoting 45 hours of professional development.
+During the week of the Institute, consultants will assign separate projects to be completed after the week of the course to receive graduate credit for the course.
 Consultants will then assign letter grades to those participants taking the class for credit, which will be due to the Director by August 29th; transcripts will be posted within the next few weeks.